§ 33 Emergency shut-down system

-Facilities shall have an emergency shutdown system that can prevent the development of hazard and accident situations and limit the consequences of accidents, cf. Section 7.
+Onshore facilities shall have an emergency shutdown system that can prevent the development of hazard and accident situations and limit the consequences of accidents, cf. Section 10.
 The system shall be able to perform the intended functions independently of other systems.

-The emergency shutdown system shall be designed so that it enters or maintains safe conditions if a fault occurs that can prevent the system from functioning.
+The emergency shutdown system shall be designed so that it enters or maintains a safe condition if a fault occurs that can prevent the system from functioning.
 The emergency shutdown system shall have a simple and clear command structure.
-The system shall be capable of being activated manually from trigger stations that are in strategic locations on the facility.
-It shall be possible to manually activate functions from the manned control centre that bring the facility to a safe condition independently of the parts of the system that can be programmed.
+The system shall be capable of being activated manually from release stations that are located in strategic locations at the onshore facility.
+It shall be possible to manually activate functions from the central control room that bring the onshore facility to a safe condition in the event of a fault in the parts of the system that can be programmed.

-Emergency shutdown valves shall be installed that can stop streams of hydrocarbons and chemicals to and from the facility and to and from wells, and which isolate and/or partition the fire areas on the facility.
+Emergency shutdown valves shall be installed that can stop streams of hydrocarbons and chemicals to and from the onshore facility, and which isolate the onshore facility's fire areas.

-When designing the emergency shutdown system, the standards NS-EN ISO 13702 and NORSOK S-001 should be used.
+As regards the design of the emergency shutdown system, Chapters 7 and 8 of the NS-EN ISO 13702 standard, as well as Attachments B.2 and B.3 should be used.

-The requirement for independence as mentioned in the first subsection, entails that the emergency shutdown system comes in addition to systems for management and control and other safety systems.
-The emergency shutdown system may have an interface with other systems if it cannot be adversely affected as a consequence of system failures, errors or isolated incidents in these systems.
+The requirement for independence as mentioned in the first subsection, implies that the fire and gas detection system comes in addition to systems for management and control and other safety systems.
+The emergency shutdown system can interface vis-à-vis other systems if it cannot be adversely affected as a consequence of system failures, failures or individual incidents in these systems.

-The requirement related to stopping, isolation and partitioning as mentioned in the third subsection, means that the following valves normally will be emergency shutdown valves:
+The requirement for shutdown and isolation as mentioned in the third subsection, entails that sectioning valves in the process facility and isolation valves towards pipeline systems shall normally be emergency shutdown valves.

-The number and location of sectioning valves in the processing plant should be determined on the basis of the fire and explosion strategy, cf. Section 5.
+The number and placing of sectioning valves in the processing plant should be determined on the basis of the fire and explosion strategy, cf. Section 6.